The Santa Cruz Banana Belt: Gardening in the County's Most Balanced Microclimate

 • Excellent conditions

-• Plant September-November
+• Plant September through November

-• Harvest March-October
+• Harvest March through October

 • Commercial-quality production